Our Mission and Plan

-The first step with Project Steno is to engage prospective court reporting students in one of two introduction-to-steno programs being delivered by volunteer court reporters across the U.S. It’s simple.
+The first step with Project Steno is to engage prospective court reporting/captioning students in one of two introduction-to-steno programs being delivered by volunteer court reporters across the U.S. It’s simple.
 Attend Project Steno’s Basic Training or NCRA’s A-to-Z program.
 In 24 hours over six to eight weeks, these programs will deliver on their purpose:

 - Expose large populations of prospective students to the profession;